Baldy Blue Jays

 Removing barriers for people with physical, cognitive and sensory disabilities in accessing mountain sports.

-Baldy Mountain Bluejays Adaptive Sports offers unique skiing, snowboarding and snowshoeing opportunities for individuals with physical, cognitive and sensory challenges at Baldy Mountain Resort.
+Baldy Mountain Bluejays Adaptive Sports offers unique skiing, snowboarding and snowshoeing opportunities for individuals with physical, cognitive and sensory disabilities at Baldy Mountain Resort.
 Our program consists of a team of certified volunteer instructors who are trained to be innovative and creative in adapting teaching methods for our students.
-Whether our students are stand-up skiers/snowboarders or sit skiers, we are prepared to “see the ability” and adapt to their needs.
+Whether our students are stand-up skiers/snowboarders or sit skiers, we are prepared to adapt to their needs.

 We expect to expand to 4 seasons of programs as we grow, so let us know if you’re ready and wanting more mountain sport programs.

 “We are so grateful sit skiing is now an option at Mt.
 Baldy, so one of our family of five is not left behind.
 The instructor was very supportive in introducing our son to it as gradually as he needed.” -Lisa Needoba

 “My name is Kelsey General and I am a single mom to two boys with autism living in Penticton, BC.
 Brentley is 5 and severely impacted by autism in addition to a genetic condition that affects his motor movements and coordination, while Lincoln is 4 and more mildly impacted by autism.